+WARNING

-WARNING A running machine may result in serious injury!
-Solution We have certain that the safety sensor is correctly connected and that the protective function of the protective device is ensured.
-Make certain that, during all conversions, maintenance work and inspections, the system is securely shut down and protected against being restarted.
+A running machine may result in serious injury!

+- Solution A set the safety sensor is correctly connected and that the protective function of the protective device is ensured. - Solution by the system is securely shut down and protected against being restarted.